How to Make a YouTube Video (Beginner’s Guide)

 Finally, you’ll want to add music to your new video.
 Choosing the music you like will probably take longer than adding it to your video.
 For most purposes, your best bet is to use music from a premium royalty-free music website.
 While the music won’t be free, it’s typically inexpensive, and you’ll have a broader range of high-quality music.

->> Where can you find music for videos?
-You can access a massive library of free and premium music tracks from TechSmith Assets.
+Where can you find music for videos?
+You can access a massive library of free and premium music tracks right in Camtasia.
+No need to download music from the internet or leave the editing software; Camtasia’s extensive asset library has everything you need.

 Focus on good audio and voice overs.

-Poor audio can sink your video.
-For recording voice overs, you can use Camtasia.
-However, for the most straightforward voiceover experience, I highly recommend TechSmith Audiate.
 Audiate transcribes your voiceover as you speak.
 You can then edit your audio just like editing text.
 No more searching through the waveform to find your mistakes.
-And, Audiate even lets you quickly find and delete your “ums,” “uhs,” and other mumbles and hesitations.
+Audiate even lets you quickly find and delete your “ums,” “uhs,” and other mumbles and hesitations.

-If you have music in your video, ensure it doesn’t overpower you with your voice over.
-Don’t be afraid to add those phat beats, but remember that your audience is here to learn from what you’re saying.
 Pay special attention to your final edit by focusing on the sound.
 Close your eyes and just listen to your video.
 If it sounds off, you should adjust it, regardless of how unique your footage or screen content is.

-“My editing style has always been to keep our content as concise as possible.
+Quote: “My editing style has always been to keep our content as concise as possible.
 I want people to get what they need from my videos as fast as possible.
-And to keep our videos on brand, we always use the same font, brand colors, and tone of music — which creates consistency and familiarity.”
+And to keep our videos on brand, we always use the same font, brand colors, and tone of music—which creates consistency and familiarity.”- Sunny Lenarduzzi, Founder of YouTube for Bosses

 Create a compelling video outro.